klot-io/pi-setup/GUI.md

 - action - What you intended the App to do.
 - status - Where the App is currently at.
 - error - If anythign went terribly wrong, that'll have the traceback.
-- publications - Services available from this App.
-- subscriptions - Requirements for this App satisfied by other Apps.
 - source - Where this App came from.
 - resources - Tbe resources created when this App is installed.
-- publish - Spec's for publications.
-- subscribe - Spec's for subscriptions.